fjvallarino/monomer/tasks.md

   - Do something about Serialise.
 Temporarily hide from composite?
     - Added WidgetModel typeclass.
 Provides a way of not forcing users to implement Serialise
   - Allow opting out of scroll bar overlaid on top of content
+  - Add scroll focus following
+  - Resize called multiple times after window resize?
+    - Not a bug (there were two dropdowns besides the main scroll, hence the three logged resizes)

 - Pending
   - Add header in all files, indicating license and documenting what the module does